 Within the fields of Human-Computer Interaction and Human-Robot Interaction, the past few years have witnessed a strong upsurge of interest in the more personal aspects of human relationships with these artificial partners.
 This upsurge has not only been apparent amongst the general public, as evidenced by an increase in coverage in the print media, TV documentaries and feature films, but also within the academic community.

-This is the sixth edition in our congress series and the second online congress for LSR.
+This is the eighth edition in our congress series and the fourth online congress for LSR.